adlindenberg/docs/pull_request_template.md

 - [X] Related ticket: ENG-

-## What areas of the site does it impact?
-- (Describe what parts of the site are impacted and if code updated other areas)
-- Ex.
-Checkout, Redemption page, accounts page, homepage, browse

-## Other Notes
-- (Add any additional information that would be useful to the developer or QA tester)

 ## How to Test
 - Best way to test?
 - Is this part of an AB test?
 (Give experiment slug and variants)